marcelo-umg/builder/examples/gatsby/README.md

 When you deploy this to a live or staging environment, you can change the preview URL for your model globally from [builder.io/models](https://builder.io/models) (see more about models [here](https://builder.io/c/docs/guides/getting-started-with-models) and preview urls [here](https://builder.io/c/docs/guides/preview-url))

-This example create pages dynamically based on the url you add to your entries on [Builder.io](https://www.builder.io), if you want to create a page manually, do not include the model in your `tempaltes` config as above, add a file under the `pages` folder and query all the entries your page needs from Builder.io, for example:
+This example create pages dynamically based on the url you add to your entries on [Builder.io](https://www.builder.io), if you want to create a page manually, do not include the model in your `templates` config as above, add a file under the `pages` folder and query all the entries your page needs from Builder.io, for example:

 ```ts
 import React from 'react';